Review of firefighter entrapment on Horseshoe 2 fire in Arizona

 A review of the incident has been released.
 The review team used an interesting bit of technology to enhance the understanding of the entrapment — they created some graphics which can be viewed in Google Earth, but of course you need Google Earth to view them.

-About Bill Gabbert
+Author: Bill Gabbert

-One thought on “Review of firefighter entrapment on Horseshoe 2 fire in Arizona
+One thought on “Review of firefighter entrapment on Horseshoe 2 fire in Arizona”

 1. Well they did find a good place to shelter up but in all the excitement of a fast moving fire at your heels you use the first tool you have, an un-protected fist in this case.
 Next time I’m sure he/her will use a polaski or shovel.